-If you incurred the capital expenditure at or after 7.30pm (AEST) on 12 May 2015, you deduct one-third of the expenditure in the income year in which the expenditure is incurred, and the same amount in each of the following two income years.
+If you incurred the capital expenditure after 7.30pm (AEST) on 12 May 2015 but before 19 August 2018, and the asset was first used or installed ready for use before 19 August 2018, you deduct one-third of the expenditure in the income year in which the expenditure is incurred, and the same amount in each of the following two income years.
 The total deduction over the three income years cannot be more than the amount of the capital expenditure.
-If you incurred the expenditure before this time, the previous UCA rules that allow you to deduct the capital expenditure on a fodder storage asset over the effective life of the asset continue to apply.
+If you incurred the expenditure before this time, the previous UCA that allow you to deduct the capital expenditure on a fodder storage asset over the effective life of the asset continue to apply.